 3. What kinds of guns can I legally own in Nevada?

 Unless legally prohibited from possessing a firearm, people in Nevada 18 years of age and older may possess any kind of guns.4 This includes all semi-automatic firearms, including those with a detachable ammunition magazine and pistol grip.

 However, you are prohibited under federal law from purchasing or possessing armor-piercing ammunition.
 Federal law defines armor-piercing ammo as:

 - a projectile or projectile core which may be used in a handgun and which is constructed entirely (excluding the presence of traces of other substances) from one or a combination of tungsten alloys, steel, iron, brass, bronze, beryllium copper, or depleted uranium; or

 - a full jacketed projectile larger than .22 caliber designed and intended for use in a handgun and whose jacket has a weight of more than 25 percent of the total weight of the projectile.5

-Bump stocks are illegal in Nevada under both state and federal law.
+No. Bump stocks are now illegal in Nevada under both Nevada state- and federal law.

 - 18 U.S. Code 924 (a)(2).